Ps 110 - The LORD said to My Lord

 ).
 Christ the true Head is in contrast to the head over much of the earth in v6

-, who is either satan or the antichrist (2 Thes 2:8
+, who is either satan or the beast who is often called the antichrist (2 Thes 2:8

 -changed tune 6/26/2017